 - Running at a slower pace decreases your risk of death, but one Danish study found that fast runners didn’t live any longer than their non-running counterparts.

 - People who follow the he Mediterranean, Okinawa or Blue Zones diet tend to live longer, but intermittent fasting can also increase your longevity, studies show.
+Obviously, eating well and moving the body are natural life extenders.

 - Social and spiritual connection seem to have powerful life-extending qualities.